 7. Grouping by a calculation

-If you are managing a company's shipping operations you may be interested in which products’ shipping costs are higher than average.
-In Tableau 6 you can compute the average across a window and use that in a calculation to group and color values.
+If you are managing a company's shipping operations you may be interested in why products’ shipping costs are higher than average.
+You can compute the average across a window and use that in a calculation to group and color values.

 8. Number of incidents over a moving range

-Diverse scenarios such as retail, intelligence or border control often involve the number of times an event has occurred within a window.
-For example one suspicious event may be an anomaly, but if it happens more than n times in x days then it warrants investigation.
+Diverse scenarios such as retail or intelligence often involve the number of times an event has occurred within a window.
+For example, one suspicious event may be an anomaly, but if it happens more than n times in x days, then it warrants investigation.

-The dots show the number of times an alert or alarm has been raised – typically 0.
-A dot above 0 shows that an alert was triggered on that day, and a bar shows that the alarm has been triggered more than n times in x days.
+The dots show the number of times an alert or alarm has been raised – typically zero.
+A dot above zero shows that an alert was triggered on that day, and a bar shows that the alarm has been triggered more than n times in x days.
 The user can right click and show data for both dots and bars.